crate/crate-tutorials/docs/create-user.rst

-In order to create a user that can be used to authenticate from a remote machine, first :ref:`install crash <crate-crash:getting-started>` or other :ref:clients-tools:index` on the same machine you installed CrateDB on.
+In order to create a user that can be used to authenticate from a remote machine, first :ref:`install crash <crate-crash:getting-started>` or other :ref:`clients-tools:index` on the same machine you installed CrateDB on.
 Then, connect to CrateDB running on ``localhost``.

 While you can also perform the steps outlined below within